seekstar/hexo-pandoc-header-anchor/README.md

 The above values are default.
 You may change them to customize.

+## LICENSE

+This project is licensed under the ISC License.

 ## Credits

 This project is inspired by [hexo-pandoc-tippy](https://github.com/Ritsuka314/hexo-pandoc-tippy) and [leonfancy.github.io](https://github.com/leonfancy/leonfancy.github.io)/pandocfilters/header_link.py.